Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Discussions

-The combining of standard AEs in~\eqref{residualdeepmodel1} and~\eqref{residualdeepmodel2} may seem similar to the layer-wise pre-training technique in~\cite{Bengio2007,Hinton2006}, in that we train a series of shallow standard AEs to obtain multiple low-dimensional representations in an unsupervised fashion.
-But the essential difference exists: The shallow standard AEs in our model are independent, and the extracted latent representations are used for each new skip connection in the entire deep GAEs, which are combined integrally.
-In contrast, for the layer-wise pre-training, multiple standard AEs are stacked and each low-dimensional representation is only input to the next layer.

-Moreover, from the results in Figure~\ref{fig:03}, it is evident that using standard AEs to jointly exploit the essential, low-rank subspace of the graph structure and node features for co-embedding is more conducive for the final link prediction than without.
+\paragraph{Fusion of Standard and Graph AEs.} The combining of standard AEs in~\eqref{residualdeepmodel1} and~\eqref{residualdeepmodel2} may seem similar to the layer-wise pre-training technique in~\cite{Bengio2007,Hinton2006}, given that we train a series of shallow standard AEs to obtain multiple low-dimensional representations in an unsupervised fashion.
+But essential difference exists: The shallow standard AEs in our model are independent, and the extracted latent representations are used for every new skip connection in the entire deep GAEs, which are fused integrally.
+In contrast, for the layer-wise pre-training, multiple standard AEs are stacked and each low-dimensional representation is input to the next layer only.
+Moreover, from the results in Figure~\ref{Compare3and5}, it is evident that using standard AEs to jointly exploit the essential, low-rank subspace of the graph structure and node features for co-embedding is more conducive to the final link prediction than not using them.